Designing an adaptable display unit for outdoor exhibitions.

 Modspace is an adaptable concrete-cast form that can change function depending on its orientation.

-Created with Eric Duong over 2 weeks
+Created with Eric Duong (2 weeks)

 The University of Virginia School of Architecture held a "100 Objects of the Architecture School" exhibit to commemorate the 100 year anniversary of the school.
 To house these objects, Eric and I created ModSpace as an adaptable means for exhibit design.
 When lying horizontally with its flat face up, it can act as a bench or a stand for a display.
 Vertically, it becomes a shelving unit.
 With multiple units, they aggregate to form more complex shelving systems.
 Modspace allows for exhibit designers to design the space to their liking, using this object for a multitude of different functions.